 This impressive all-in-one streaming music system is a bigger, more powerful take on the KEF LSX.
 Sound quality is nothing short of masterful, delivering effortless clarity and plenty of maturity – especially when it comes to tricky dynamic shifts.

 They might be built for the digital age, but KEF hasn’t abandoned its hi-fi pedigree, so you can expect a good array of analogue inputs.
 Like most wireless active speakers, these aren't truly ‘wireless’: both the master and slave speaker need to be plugged into the mains, with a cable run between the two.
 But that's a small price to pay for this level of performance in a sleek, stylish package.

-Impeccably built with sleek design and a bunch of innovative features, there is evidently a lot of work gone into making the KEF R5.
-You'll get two bass drivers top and tailing the Uni-Q midrange, both paired with a tuned reflex port, so you can imagine the kind of heft these floorstanders can deliver.
+The KEF R5 are impeccably built with a sleek design and a bunch of innovative features – a lot of work has evidently gone into making them what they are.
+You get two bass drivers top and tailing the Uni-Q midrange, both paired with a tuned reflex port, so you can imagine the kind of heft these floorstanders can deliver.

-But it isn't just power the R5s have on their side.
+But it isn't just power the R5 have on their side.
 There's brilliant detail on offer and stereo imaging is superb, while those drivers all integrate wonderfully for an even and controlled presentation.

 These quirky miniature marvels are KEF's unique spin on desktop speakers.
-They work equally well as wireless or wired speakers, so they're a real master of all trades.
+They work equally well either wireless or wired, so they're a real master of all trades.
 And since they're kitted out with a built-in 50W amplifier, they have the necessary oomph to upgrade the sound of your laptop or TV.

 When it comes to sound dispersion, the Eggs are no yolk, projecting a surprisingly lively and immersive soundstage.
 Assuming that their retro, "1960s sci-fi film prop" looks don't scramble your brain, the Eggs are a cracking buy.